The most relaxing at-home date I’ve ever planned is a romantic fondue night!

-Once Jack arrived, however, we realized that we would have to be much more intentional about spending one-on-one time together.
-Bringing a baby grocery shopping, or anywhere else for that matter, completely changes things.
+Once Jack was born, however, we realized that we would need to be more intentional about spending one-on-one time together.
+Bringing a baby grocery shopping—or anywhere else for that matter—completely changes things.

-Our trips to the store shifted from leisurely browsing, to doing everything within our power to keep our little person happy!
-Child, please, please don’t scream so loudly that everyone in the entire store knows we’re here.
-Thanks.
+Our shopping trips shifted from leisurely browsing to doing everything within our power to keep our little person happy!

 In my opinion, fondue is the perfect romantic meal.
 It makes you slow down and gives you more time to talk.
 Plus, it involves cheese and chocolate!
 How much better could it get?

-Our fondue night went so well that I thought I’d share a little how-to guide for those of you who are interested in creating your own fondue date night.
+Our romantic fondue night went so well that I thought I’d share a little how-to guide for those of you who are interested in creating your own at-home date night.